 The offence of granting of benefits for the purpose of influencing is committed by any person who offers, promises or provides to an office holder or arbitrator an undue benefit and does so with the intention to influence such a public official in his or her activity (not including cases of active bribery and granting of benefits).
-An office holder or arbitrator who in turn demands a benefit (whether due or undue), accepts, or accepts the promise of an undue benefit with the intention that this has an impact on his or her capacity as an office holder commits the offence of acceptance of benefits for the purpose of influencing.
-However, an office holder or arbitrator is not punished for accepting or accepting the promise of an undue benefit for the purpose of influencing if such benefit is of a minor nature (i.e., the value is less than CHF 150.00) and the act is not committed commercially.
+An office holder or arbitrator who in turn demands a benefit (whether due or undue), accepts, or accepts the promise of an undue benefit with the intention that this has an impact on his or her capacity as an office holder or arbitrator is not punished for accepting or accepting the promise of an undue benefit for the purpose of influencing if such benefit is of a minor nature (i.e., the value is less than CHF 150) and the act is not committed commercially.